tacticrealtime/fallback-generator/README.md

 # Usage

-Just run `npm run generate-fallbacks` inside the directory of creative.
+Just run `npm run fallback` inside the directory of creative.

-Additional parameters can be added for the script using `npm run generate-fallbacks -- [flags]`
+Additional parameters can be added for the script using `npm run fallback -- [flags]`

 Example:

-`npm run generate-fallbacks -- -b 'red'` This will change the background color to red.
+`npm run fallback -- -b 'red'` This will change the background color to red.

 Parameters description: